Executive Director, University Hospital

 Professor, Biomedical Informatics

-Named executive director of University Hospital in 2017, Dr. Moffatt-Bruce is also a tenured professor in Surgery, Molecular Virology Immunology and Medical Genetics and Biomedical Informatics.
+Named executive director of University Hospital in 2017, Susan Moffatt-Bruce is also a tenured professor in Surgery, Molecular Virology Immunology and Medical Genetics and Biomedical Informatics.

 From 2011 to mid-2017, she was chief quality and patient safety officer at the Wexner Medical Center.
 In that role, she was responsible for the collection, reporting and analysis of quality and patient safety data for a 1,300-bed hospital system, comprising six hospitals and 1,100 integrated physicians.
 She led the implementation of safety checklists and Crew Resource Management across the entire medical system, and established standardized processes that significantly reduced the incidence of patient safety events.